Protecting Our Team: Carbon Monoxide Safety

-- Have your furnace, water heater and any other gas or coal-burning appliances serviced by a qualified technician every year.
+- Regular Appliance Maintenance: Schedule yearly servicing of furnaces, water heaters, and other gas or coal-burning appliances by qualified technicians.

-- Have your chimney checked and cleaned every year, and make sure your fireplace damper is open before lighting a fire and well after the fire is extinguished.
+- Chimney and Fireplace Safety: Have your chimney inspected and cleaned annually.
+Ensure the fireplace damper is open before and after lighting a fire.

-- Never use a gas oven to heat your home
+- Gas Oven Caution: Never use a gas oven as a heating source for your home.

-- Never use a generator inside your home, basement, or garage, or less than 20 feet from any window, door, or vent; fatal levels of carbon monoxide can be produced in just minutes, even if doors and windows are open
+- Generator Use: Never operate a generator inside your home, basement, or garage, and keep it at least 20 feet away from windows, doors, or vents.
+Deadly levels of CO can accumulate rapidly, even with doors and windows open.

 - Shortness of breath